promaafia/python_problem_solutions/README.txt

 8.28.
 Write a program that displays all fibonacci numbers from 1 to n 8.29.
 Write a program that determine a number fibonacci or not

 8.30.
-Write a C program to find out all the palindrome numbers in the range 0 to 10000.
+Write a program to find out all the palindrome numbers in the range 0 to 10000.
 Also print the
       palindrome numbers

       Hint: If a positive integer and its reverse are same then the number is called a palindrome.
             242 is parildrome because 242 = 242 (reversed but still same)

 8.31.
-Write a C program to find out the perfect numbers in the range 0 to 10000.
+Write a program to find out the perfect numbers in the range 0 to 10000.
 Also print them

       Hint: a positive integer that is equal to the sum of its proper divisors.
             The smallest perfect number is 6, which is the sum of 1, 2 and 3

 8.32.
-Write a C program to find out the strong numbers in the range 0 to 10000.
+Write a program to find out the strong numbers in the range 0 to 10000.
 Also print them

       Hint:
             145 is strong number.
 Since, 1!+4!+5! = 145.

 8.33.
-Write a C program to find out the armstrong numbers in the range 0 to 10000.
+Write a program to find out the armstrong numbers in the range 0 to 10000.
 Also print them

       Hint:
             371 is armstrong number.
 Since, 371 three digits, so, 3^3 + 7^3 + 1^3 = 371.